RunestoneInteractive/webfundamentals/_sources/Javascript/context.rst

 Attaching Events
 ----------------

 What if we want to attach an event to one of the objects we have created?  what if we want to use one function but attach it to many different elements, and have our function do something different depending on which element is clicked on?
 This is the final topic for this section.
-Its a tricky one, so pay close attention.
-Lets start by attaching an onclick handler to each row of the table.
+It's a tricky one, so pay close attention.
+Let's start by attaching an onclick handler to each row of the table.

 .. activecode:: create_2
    :language: html